MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 - /n/ assimilates in place before all(?) consonants.
 - /nj/ and /ŋj/ simplify to \[ɲ\].
 - Plain velars are labialized before rounded vowels.
-- Voiceless stops may be slightly aspirated word-initially.
+- Voiceless stops and affricates may be slightly aspirated word-initially.
 - Coda voiceless stops become voiced when they precede voiced stops and affricates.
 - When an dental stop is followed by /l/, /l/ is realized as an alveolar flap, and the cluster is realized as \[t̪ɾ\] or \[d̪ɾ\].
-- Voiced stops are fully voice in all positions, including word-initially.
+- Voiced stops are fully voiced in all positions, including word-initially.
 - /dʒ/ may be pronounced [ʒ] in free variation (?).
 - /l/ may be pronounced \[ɾ\] before front vowels in free variation.

 #### A.B.C.
 Romanization notes for consonants

-- Nasal assimilation will be indicated, so sequences such as ⟨mt⟩ and ⟨nk⟩ will not occur word-medially as a result of affixation of compounding, instead reflecting their surface forms as ⟨nt⟩ and ⟨ngk⟩.
+- Nasal assimilation will be indicated, so sequences such as ⟨mt⟩ and ⟨nk⟩ will not occur word-medially as a result of affixation of compounding.
+They instead reflect their surface forms as ⟨nt⟩ and ⟨ngk⟩.
 - Likewise, voicing assimilation in coda stops will be indicated, so /ipga/, pronounced \[ibga\], will be spelled as ⟨ibga⟩ and not ⟨ipga⟩.
 - Because /nj/ is pronounced \[ɲ\], it will be spelled ⟨ny⟩
-- Plain velars are phonetically labialized before rounded vowels and do not contrast with phonemically labialized velars.
-Velars preceding rounded vowels will be spelled without ⟨w⟩, resulting in spellings such as ⟨ko⟩ and ⟨gu⟩, but never ones such as ⟨kwo⟩ or ⟨gwu⟩.
+- Before round vowels, plain velars are phonetically labialized and do not contrast with their phonemically labialized counterparts.
+Both phonetically and phonemically labialized velars before rounded vowels will be spelled without ⟨w⟩, resulting in spellings such as ⟨ko⟩ and ⟨gu⟩, but never ones such as ⟨kwo⟩ or ⟨gwu⟩.
 - /ŋ/ is always spelled ⟨ng⟩, regardless of environment.
 For example, ⟨inge⟩, ⟨angko⟩, and ⟨unggwa⟩ respectively represent /iŋe/, /aŋko/, and /uŋgʷa/.

-### A.B.
-Vowels
+### <a name="vowels"></a>A.B.
+Vowels <a href="#table_of_contents">^</a>

 The vowel inventory of Exwachil is shown below in Table A-B.